Klarna is not publicly traded, but accredited investors can still buy its stock.

-Sign up with Equitybee and get notified if Klarna becomes available.
+Sign up with Hiive and get access to Klarna before its IPO.

 Like many tech companies, Klarna, a pioneer in the BNPL (“buy now, pay later”) sector, has experienced a rough few quarters.
 So why should investors care about Klarna?